 By conferring the MD degree, the university certifies that the student is competent to undertake a career as a doctor of medicine.
 It certifies further that, in addition to medical knowledge and skills, the graduate possesses qualities of personality — compassion, emotional stability and a responsible attitude — essential to an effective professional life.

 The curriculum includes a core experience based upon a sequence of courses that introduces students to the many domains and disciplines of medicine.
 The principles, methods of investigation, problems and opportunities in each of the major disciplines of medical science and medical practice are presented in such a way as to help students select the career best suited to their abilities and goals.
+Through all four years of the curriculum, key topics known as Threads are woven throughout the learning experience, linking clinical and course work and enhancing the learning experience.

 In the final year of the medical school curriculum, the required elective program helps students to decide where major interests lie.
 It also enables them to benefit from the wide range of specialized knowledge and skills found in the faculty and lays the foundation for lifelong learning and application of principles.
 The elective program permits students to select, according to their desires, the areas they wish to explore or to study in depth.
+Fourth year is also an opportunity to synthesize the learning from third year in preparation for clinical residency.
+Toward this end, students are required to complete a Capstone course prior to graduation.

 I. Medical knowledge